2020 Oregon elections: President of the United States

-Former Democratic Vice President Joseph Biden beat incumbent Republican President Donald Trump, first elected in 2016, to receive Oregon's 7 electoral votes.
+Former Democratic Vice President Joseph Biden beat incumbent Republican President Donald Trump, first elected in 2016, to receive Oregon's seven electoral votes.

 United States Senate

-Incumbent Democratic Senator Jeff Merkley who was first elected in 2008 and re-elected in 2014 was re-elected for a third term in office.
+Incumbent Democratic Senator Jeff Merkley, who was first elected in 2008 and re-elected in 2014, was re-elected to a third term in office.

 United States House of Representatives

 All five of Oregon's seats in the United States House of Representatives were up for re-election in 2020.
 These seats were currently represented by four Democrats and one Republican.
 In October 2019, incumbent Republican Representative Greg Walden of the 2nd district announced that he would not seek a twelfth term.
-All of the other incumbent Representatives won in their respective districts and Republican Cliff Bentz won in the 2nd district.
+All of the other incumbent Representatives won in their respective districts, and Republican Cliff Bentz won in the 2nd district.

-Attorney General
+Attorney general

-Incumbent Democratic Attorney General Ellen Rosenblum was originally appointed to the role by former Governor John Kitzhaber on June 29, 2012 to finish the term of her predecessor John Kroger, who resigned from office.
+Incumbent Democratic attorney general Ellen Rosenblum was originally appointed to the role by former governor John Kitzhaber on June 29, 2012, to finish the term of her predecessor John Kroger, who resigned from office.
 She was elected to a full term in 2012 and re-elected in 2016.
 This office is not subject to term limits, and Rosenblum was reelected to a third full term.